Hard court

-A hardcourt (or hard court) is a type of surface or floor on which a sport is played, most usually in reference to tennis courts.
+A hard court or hardcourt is a type of surface or floor on which a sport is played, most usually in reference to tennis courts.
 It is typically made of rigid materials such as asphalt or concrete, and covered with acrylic resins to seal the surface and mark the playing lines, while providing some cushioning.
 Historically, hardwood surfaces were also in use in indoor settings, similar to an indoor basketball court, but these surfaces are rare now.

 Tennis

-Tennis hardcourts are made of synthetic/acrylic layers on top of a concrete or asphalt foundation and can vary in color.
+Tennis hard courts are made of synthetic/acrylic layers on top of a concrete or asphalt foundation and can vary in color.
 These courts tend to play medium-fast to fast because there is little energy absorption by the court, as with grass courts but unlike clay courts.
 The ball tends to bounce high and players are able to apply many types of spin during play.
-Speed of rebound after tennis balls bounce on hardcourts is determined by how much sand is in the synthetic/acrylic layer placed on top of the asphalt foundation.
+Speed of rebound after tennis balls bounce on hard courts is determined by how much sand is in the synthetic/acrylic layer placed on top of the asphalt foundation.
 More sand will result in a slower bounce due to more friction.

-The US Open and the Australian Open currently use hardcourts, and it is the predominant surface type used on the professional tour.
+The US Open and the Australian Open currently use hard courts, and it is the predominant surface type used on the professional tour.

 Maintenance

-There are numerous hardcourt maintenance methods which are commonly used to keep these facilities in top condition.
+There are numerous hard court maintenance methods which are commonly used to keep these facilities in top condition.
 Some of these include brushing, pressure washing with a cleaning solution and applying chemical treatments to prevent the growth of moss and algae.
-Anti-slip paint is also applied to hardcourts to give better playing qualities which enhance player safety and performance.
+Anti-slip paint is also applied to hard courts to give better playing qualities which enhance player safety and performance.

 Prominent brands

-Some prominent brands of hardcourt surfaces used at professional tournaments include:
+Some prominent brands of hard court surfaces used at professional tournaments include: